needle-mirror/com.unity.xr.arfoundation/Documentation~/features/anchors.md

 You should not change the [transform](xref:UnityEngine.Transform) of an anchor; its transform is updated automatically by ARFoundation.

-When you add an anchor, it might take a frame or two before the anchor manager's [anchorsChanged](xref:UnityEngine.XR.ARFoundation.ARAnchorManager.anchorsChanged) event reports it as added.
+When you add an anchor, it might take a frame or two before the anchor manager's [trackablesChanged](xref:UnityEngine.XR.ARFoundation.ARTrackableManager.trackablesChanged) event reports it as added.
 During the time between being added and being reported as added, the anchor is in a "pending" state.
 You can query for this with the [ARAnchor.pending](xref:UnityEngine.XR.ARFoundation.ARTrackable`2.pending) property.

 To remove an anchor, [Destroy](xref:UnityEngine.Object.Destroy(UnityEngine.Object)) the AR Anchor component (or its GameObject).

 > [!NOTE]
-> When you `Destroy` an [ARAnchor](xref:UnityEngine.XR.ARFoundation.ARAnchor), you will not receive an `anchorsChanged` event for it.
+> When you `Destroy` an [ARAnchor](xref:UnityEngine.XR.ARFoundation.ARAnchor), you will not receive a `trackablesChanged` event for it.

 ### Loading anchors